s3-jpeters/Final-Repository-/README.md

 ## Create the BLAST database

-first go to the lab 3 directory
+First go to the lab 3 directory

 ```
 cd ~/lab03-$MYGIT